-98# if you want a Standard data connection to the Internet and/or the web interface, or 99# if you are going to connect only to the web interface of the EXPLORER 500.
+\98# if you want a Standard data connection to the Internet and/or the web interface, or \99# if you are going to connect only to the web interface in the EXPLORER 500.

-To dial up using a specific Profile, type 98<CID>#.

-To find the <CID> number, access the web interface, select SETTINGS > USB (or Bluetooth) and locate the Profile CIDs section at the bottom of the window.

-For further information, see Configuring the USB interface on page 98 or Configuring the Bluetooth interface on page 104.
+To dial up using a specific profile, type \98\<CID>#.
+To find the <CID> number, access the web interface, select SETTINGS > USB (or Bluetooth) and locate the profile CIDs section at the bottom of the window.
+For further information, see Configuring the USB interface on page 97 or Configuring the Bluetooth interface on page 104.

-11. Click Next.
+- 11. Click Next.

-12. If you are using UDI, enter the User name and Password and click Next.
+- If you are using UDI, enter the User name and Password and click Next.
 If you are not using UDI, simply click Next without entering User name and Password.
 See Using 64 kbps UDI (ISDN) through the USB interface on page 69.

-13. Click Finish.
+- 13. Click Finish.